Graduate Studies: Professional Actor Training Program: Alumni

 Bernard K. Addison‘s recent television appearances include Desperate Housewives and Castle.
 Past television work includes Ugly Betty, Las Vegas, Weeds, Frasier, JAG, Buffy the Vampire Slayer and Angel.
 Recent theatre work include the multiple-award winning production of The Ballad of Emmett Till (Best Acting Ensemble- LA Ovation, LA Drama Critics Circle, Backstage Garland Awards) at the Fountain Theatre, and a critically-acclaimed performance as Herald Loomis in Joe Turner’s Come and Gone (The Fountain Theatre and The Lorraine Hansberry Theatre in San Francisco).
 Other theatre work includes Electra on Broadway (with fellow PATP member Michael Cumpsty), The Theatre at Boston Court, the Ahmanson, the Pearl in New York, the Shakespeare Theatre in Washington, D.C., and the Oregon Shakespeare Festival.
 See more on Bernard here.

-Carol Anderson-Shores and her husband Jim Shores continue with their company "Acts of Renewal," producing "theatre to delight the soul" for Christian audiences at colleges, churches, and major conferences.
+Carol Anderson-Shores and her husband Jim Shores continue with their company “Acts of Renewal,” producing “theatre to delight the soul” for audiences at national conferences, colleges, churches, and faith-based events.
 See them at their Web site.
+Carol has also performed in some indie films and regional commercials.
+They have two sons, Zach and Zander now entering college to major in theatre and film making respectively.

-Wendy Barrie-Wilson was recently seen in I Capture the Castle (Mrs. Cotton) and The Grapes Of Wrath (Ma Joad) for the Shakespeare Theatre of NJ.
-She can be seen on many reruns of Law & Order/SVU/CI, as Mrs. Chitwood on The Guiding Light, and in PBS "Novel Reflections," adding to a long list of television credits.
-In early 2006 she played Sister Aloysius in the European premiere of Doubt at Vienna's English theatre with fellow UNC Actor Ray Dooley.
-She has received a SALT Award and a DayTony award for other productions of Doubt.
-Variety hailed her Amanda Wingfield in The Glass Menagerie as one of the best ever.
-Broadway: Our Town, starring Paul Newman; All My Sons, starring Richard Kiley.
-Wendy's numerous regional credits include the Denver Center, Actor's Theatre of Louisville, the Huntington Theatre, Williamstown Theatre Festival among many others.
+Wendy Barrie-Wilson was recently at the Shakespeare Theatre of New Jersey playing in The Guardsman.
+Other recent performances include Miracle on South Division Street (Clara), I Capture the Castle (Mrs. Cotton) and The Grapes Of Wrath (Ma Joad).
+She can be seen on many reruns of Law & Order/SVU/CI, and in PBS “Novel Reflections,” adding to a long list of television credits.
+She performed Sister Aloysius in the European premiere of Doubt at Vienna’s English theatre with Ray Dooley.
+Wendy received a SALT Award and a DayTony award for other productions of Doubt.
+Variety hailed her Amanda Wingfield in The Glass Menagerie as “one of the finest Amanda Wingfields in memory, and can proudly take her place alongside the memorable Amandas in this critic’s experience: Helen Hayes, Jessica Tandy, Julie Harris and Maureen Stapleton. “ Broadway: Our Town, starring Paul Newman; All My Sons, starring Richard Kiley.
+Wendy’s numerous regional credits include the Huntington Theatre, Denver Center, Actor’s Theatre of Louisville, Asolo, Alabama Shakespeare festival, Williamstown Theatre Festival among many others.
+Wendy worked as Acting coach recently for a production of Middletown by Will Eno.
+She also directed “Einstein and the Roosevelts.”
 Wendy is an accomplished potter and pottery teacher.
-She is a Professor of Acting at Denison University and will be directing Gretchen Cryer s next play in the fall.
-Visit Wendy's Web site to see more.
+She is a Professor of Acting at Denison University.
+Visit Wendy’s Web site to see more.

-Josh Blann is an Associate Professor of Drama at Tarrant County College-Northwest in the Dallas area.
-He continues to work regularly in the there, appearing recently in The Long Christmas Ride Home and Port Twilight, A History of Science, and don’t u love me? at Dallas Children’s Theatre.
-Josh directed classmate Brandon Smith s play Green for the Out of the Loop Festival at Watertown Theatre.
+Josh Blann is an Associate Professor of Drama at Tarrant County College-Northwest in Fort Worth, Texas.
+He continues to work regularly in theater there, appearing recently in The Ghost Sonata and Port Twilight, A History of Science at Undermain Theatre.
+He will also be was seen in Long Day’s Journey into Night at Undermain.
+He was an Equity Guest Artist at the Abilene Shakespeare Festival as Macbeth and has acted with several DFW area theatres including: Dallas Children’s Theatre, Stage West, and Shakespeare Dallas.
+Josh directed classmate Brandon Smith’s play Green for the Out of the Loop Festival at Watertower Theatre.
 With Brandon he co-wrote the play Bandersnatch, which enjoyed a successful production at the regional festival of ACTF in Oklahoma.
-His own play, The Poe Murders, was performed at TCC-N.
+His own play, The Poe Murders, was performed at TCC-NW.

-Janie Brookshire just closed Off-Broadway in Man & Superman at the Irish Repertory Theatre, opposite Brian Murray.
-Next she returns to the Mint Theatre Company as the titular character in the Allan Monkhouse comedy Mary Broome.
-Janie has worked Off-Broadway at the Mint (Wife to James Whelan) and the Pearl (The Misanthrope, nominated for a Lucille Lortel award) and on Broadway in Roundabout Theatre's production of The Philanthropist, starring Matthew Broderick.
-Recent TV/Film credits include "The Good Wife", "Ringer" and the upcoming indie feature He's Way More Famous than You, opposite Mamie Gummer and directed by her PlayMakers co-star Michael Urie.
+Janie Brookshire played Off-Broadway in The Mound Builders at Signature Theatre Company, in Man & Superman at the Irish Repertory Theatre, opposite Brian Murray, and at the Mint Theatre Company as the titular character in the Allan Monkhouse comedy Mary Broome and in Wife to James Whelan.
+At the Pearl Theatre she was Celimene in The Misanthrope (nominated for a Lucille Lortel award).
+She made her Broadway debut in the Roundabout Theatre’s production of The Philanthropist, starring Matthew Broderick.
+Recent TV/Film credits include”Forever”,”I Love You…But I Lied”, “The Good Wife”, the indie feature He’s Way More Famous than You, opposite Mamie Gummer and directed by her PlayMakers (Amadeus, with the North Carolina Symphony) co-star Michael Urie.
+Upcoming: the short film So Good To See You opposite Sienna Miller and the Web series #thatthingfrombefore.

-John Brummer will be performing Edmund Tyrone in A Long Day's Journey into Night at Actors Theatre of Louisville in October 2012.
-He played Ken in John Logan's RED at Berkeley Repertory Theatre spring of 2012.
+John Brummer played Prince Hal in 1 Henry IV at the Pearl Theater in New York, Edmund Tyrone in Long Day’s Journey into Night at Actors Theatre of Louisville and Ken in John Logan’s RED at Berkeley Repertory Theatre.

 Kevin Butler was featured opposite Frank Langella and Laura Allen in the motion Picture How You Look To Me and returned for a second year for work at the Hartford Stage Company.
 When not on stage or screen he holds the position of Dean of Judicial Affairs at Providence College

-Jeffrey Blair Cornell has been a company member with PlayMakers Repertory Company for the past 17 seasons appearing in more than 50 productions, including last season’s Noises Off, The Making of a King: Henry IV/Henry V, and In the Next Room (the vibrator play).
-Recent roles include Roy Cohn in Angels in America (Parts I and II), the King in Big River and both Dukes in As You Like It.
-Other favorites include Crummles and Ned Cheeryble in The Life and Adventures of Nicholas Nickleby, Alan in Opus , Matamore in The Illusion, Father Flynn in Doubt; Jason in Wit, and Willie Mossop in Hobson s Choice.
-Other regional work: Pittsburgh Public Theatre, Paper Mill Playhouse, Victory Gardens Theatre, The Birmingham Theatre (Girl Crazy - opposite Lorna Luft), and the Caldwell Theatre (2 Best Actor Nominations - Carbonell Awards for Falsettoland and Someone Who'll Watch Over Me).
-Jeffrey is a Senior Lecturer and currently serves as Associate Chair of the Department of Dramatic Art at UNC-CH.
+Jeffrey Blair Cornell has been an acting company member with PlayMakers Repertory Company for 20 years appearing in more than 65 productions, including Peter and the Starcatcher, Sweeney Todd, An Enemy of the People, Trouble in Mind, Into the Woods, and Vanya, Sonia, Masha and Spike.
+Other recent seasons include: The Tempest, Metamorphoses, Private Lives, Noises Off, The Making of a King: Henry IV/Henry V, Angels in America – Parts I&II (Roy Cohn), the “King” in Big River and both Dukes in As You Like It.
+Other favorite roles include Crummles and Ned Cheeryble in The Life and Adventures of Nicholas Nickleby, Alan in Opus , Matamore in The Illusion, Father Flynn in Doubt; Jason in Wit, and Willie Mossop in Hobson’s Choice.
+Regional: Cincinnati Playhouse in the Park, Pittsburgh Public Theatre, Paper Mill Playhouse, Victory Gardens Theatre, The Birmingham Theatre (Girl Crazy – opposite Lorna Luft), and the Caldwell Theatre (2 Best Actor Nominations – Carbonell Awards for Falsettoland and Someone Who’ll Watch Over Me).
+New York: Down to Earth, Serious Money, and Two By Two.
+Jeffrey is a Senior Lecturer and serves as Associate Chair of the Department of Dramatic Art at UNC-CH.

-Michael Cumpsty continued his work on Broadway with a Tony nomination for Featured Actor in End of the Rainbow.
-Other Broadway appearances include Jules in the 2008 Broadway revival of Sunday in the Park with George, The Constant Wife, Democracy, Copenhagen, Enchanted April, 42nd Street, Electra, 1776, Racing Demon, The Heiress, Translations, Timon of Athens (Bayfield Award), and Artist Descending a Staircase.
+Michael Cumpsty Broadway appearances include Machinal, The Winslow Boy, End of the Rainbow (Tony nomination), the 2008 Broadway revival of Sunday in the Park with George, The Constant Wife, Democracy, Copenhagen, Enchanted April, 42nd Street, Electra, 1776, Racing Demon, The Heiress, Translations, Timon of Athens (Bayfield Award), Artist Descending a Staircase.
 Michael portrayed the title roles in Richard II and Hamlet at Classic Stage Company in New York and has played many roles for the New York Public Theatre.
-For the Royal Shakespeare Company he starred as Leontes in The Winter s Tale in Stratford-Upon-Avon.
+For the Royal Shakespeare Company he starred as Leontes in The Winter’s Tale in Stratford-Upon-Avon.
 His many television credits include L.A.
 Law and Star Trek: Voyager; films include Eat, Pray, Love; The Ice Storm; Fatal Instinct; and State of Grace.

 John Feltch appeared on Broadway in Enchanted April and at the Roundabout in Richard Greenberg’s The Dazzle.
 He was a company member at the Alley Theatre for 11 seasons playing such roles as Brutus in Julius Caesar (with Vanessa Redgrave), Henry in The Real Thing (Houston Press Best Actor, 2000), and Prior Walter in Angels in America.
 John returned to the Alley to play Atticus Finch in To Kill A Mockingbird, spring 2007 and to play in Sarah Ruhl s Eurydice in 2009.
 John’s many other theatre credits include work at American Repertory Theatre, La Jolla Playhouse, Hartford Stage, and the McCarter Theatre.
 John returned to PlayMakers to play Edgar in King Lear, Diamond Louie in The Front Page, Versati in The Underpants, the Compte De Guiche Cyrano de Bergerac, and Emperor Joseph in Amadeus.
 John also directed Stones In His Pockets and Crimes of the Heart for PRC.